ajduncan/nimstrap/README.md

 # nimstrap #

-A simple bash script to automate building Nim.
+A simple script to automate building Nim.

 ## Usage ##